Doctor’s Degrees in Criminal Justice & Corrections

 Education Levels of Criminal Justice Majors

-In 2019-2020, 215 earned their doctor's degree in criminal justice.
-This earns it the #87 spot on the list of the most popular doctor's degree programs in the nation.
+During the most recent year for which data is available, 241 people earned their doctor's degree in criminal justice.
+This earns it the #84 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in criminal justice at each degree level.